 What I can say is WP Rocket’s code is really good.
 Clean and clear, easy to follow and understand.
 Like a poetry 😉

 If you are still stuck with dozens of caching, minifying plugins and don’t know to make all of them work together, you should take a look at WP Rocket.
+And here I have another detailed tutorial on using WP Rocket.
 As I’m happy with it, I guess you will be!